PHPOffice/PhpSpreadsheet/Documentation/markdown/Overview/04-Configuration-Settings.md

 $locale = 'pt_br';
 $validLocale = PHPExcel_Settings::setLocale($locale);
 if (!$validLocale) {
-    echo 'Unable to set locale to '.$locale." - reverting to en_us<br />\n";
+    echo 'Unable to set locale to ' . $locale . " - reverting to en_us" .
+PHP_EOL;
 }
 ```

-If Brazilian Portuguese language files aren't available, then the Portuguese will be enabled instead: if Portuguese language files aren't available, then the setLocale() method will return an error, and American English (en_us) settings will be used throughout.
+If Brazilian Portuguese language files aren't available, then Portuguese will be enabled instead: if Portuguese language files aren't available, then the setLocale() method will return an error, and American English (en_us) settings will be used throughout.

 More details of the features available once a locale has been set, including a list of the languages and locales currently supported, can be found in the section of this document entitled "Locale Settings for Formulae".